jonathan-d-zhang/blog/articles/md/build-a-blog.md

 The next idea was to not upload through the website, but rather SSH into the web server and copy over the articles.
 This method bypasses the security issue of the previous method, which is great.
 The only problem is that you don't have SSH access into Lightsail Containers, so this method can't work.

 The method I finally settled on was to simply create a new container with the new article inside, and push that to Lightsail.
 This method had none of the security issues of the first method, since I offload all secrets management to Github Secrets, and it could be entirely automated with GitHub Actions and Lightsail's CLI.
-The only annoying thing was writing a JSON string inline into a command, as shown by my commit history:
+The only annoying thing was writing the entire deployment configuration inline.

 ```plaintext
 775ee90 Forgot quotes